This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large stockpot, melt butter on medium heat and saute the green pepper, jalapenos, onion, and garlic until soft.
-Then season with chipotle chili powder and cumin.
-Sprinkle with flour and stir until flour is all combined then cook for a while longer.
+• In a large stockpot, melt butter on medium heat and sauté the green pepper, jalapeño, onion, and garlic until soft.
+Season with chipotle chili powder and cumin.
+Sprinkle with flour and stir until flour is all combined then cook for an additional 3 minutes.

-• Add in 1 cup of the chicken broth and 3/4 cup of cream.
+• Next, add in 1 cup of the chicken broth and the heavy cream.
 Stir all together and bring to a simmer.
-Then stir in the tomato paste.
+Stir in the tomato paste.

 • Add in the beans, chicken, and corn.
-Stir together and add the rest of the broth.
-Cover and let simmer for 45 minutes to an hour over medium low heat.
+Stir together and add the remaining chicken broth.
+Cover and allow to simmer for 30-45 minutes over medium-low heat.

-• When ready to serve, remove the lid and let simmer uncovered for 15 more minutes, seasoning with salt, to taste.
-If it’s not the thick consistency you want, you can add more flour to it (dissolve it in wanter first).
+• In the last 15 minutes of cooking, remove the lid and allow chili to simmer uncovered for 15 more minutes, seasoning with salt, to taste.
+If it's not the thick consistency you want, you can add more flour to it (dissolve it in some of the soup's liquid first – be careful).

-• Serve with sour cream, green onions, cheese, and/or crushed tortilla chips.
+• Divide equally in bowls and serve with sour cream, green onions, cheese, and/or crushed tortilla chips!

 Nutrition